 Tip #4: Encourage a Multilingual Workforce

-No matter how comfortable you are with a language, being a part of a work environment where you aren’t using your native tongue is difficult.
+No matter how comfortable you are with a language, being a part of a work environment where you aren’t using your native tongue can be difficult.
 Make sure to take language barriers into account during day-to-day practices in the workplace, and consider alternative solutions for events and large gatherings, like hiring translation services so everyone can be a part of the experience.

 As a long-term approach, you may also want to consider educational opportunities for workers to strengthen their English or to learn languages that are foreign to them.